header

 The name Mahjong, ‘ma cheuk’ in Cantonese means ‘hemp sparrow’.
 At the start of each game, the tiles have to be shuffled before the wall is built.
 Accordingly, the noise from the shuffling is likened to ‘the twittering of the sparrows’ hence the source of the name.
 It is interesting to note that in any Mahjong set, a picture of a bird (symbolising the sparrow) is engraved on number 1 of the Bamboo suit tile.

-Suitable for: Novice and Experienced players
+Suitable for: Experienced players

 Contact us